awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

   You must include the `intentName` and `slots` fields\.
-The `slots` field must contain an entry for each of the slots configured for the specified intent\.
-If the value of a slot is unknown, you must set it to null\.
+The `slots` field must contain an entry for each of the filled slots for the specified intent\.
+You don't need to include a entry in the `slots` field for slots that aren't filled\.
 You must include the `message` field if the intent's `confirmationPrompt` field is null\.
-If you specify both the `message` field and the `confirmationPrompt` field, the response includes the contents of the `confirmationPrompt` field\.
+The contents of the `message` field returned by the Lambda function take precedence over the `confirmationPrompt` specified in the intent\.
 The `responseCard` field is optional\.

   ```
   "dialogAction": {